Nishant-Af/Nishant-Af/README.md

 - 👋 Hi, I’m @Nishant-Hacker
-- 👀 I’m interested in ethical Hacking
+- 👀 I’m interested in Ethical Hacking
 - 🌱 I’m currently learning Python Programing Language
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 💞️ My Dream is Became a Black Hat Hacker
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Do You Know Why Microsoft Name Their Search Engine Bing Because It's Not Google

 <!---
 Nishant-Hacker/Nishant-Hacker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.